 Minimum Investment: None

-Speed of Investment: Very slow, not many new loans.
+Speed of Investment: Slow, not many new loans, but fully automated.

 Unbolted sees itself as an ethical alternative to traditional pawnbrokers.
 For me, 40.3% representative APR still sounds really high.
 However, as a comparison I searched for the rates of the largest pawnbroker in the UK: H&T. At the time of writing they charge between 4.5% per month for assets worth over £15,000 right up to 9.99% per month for assets worth under £500.
 This gives a representative APR of 119.9% for the lowest value items.
 Looking down my list of loans in Unbolted, 60% of the loans in the last couple of weeks were under £2,500 and the borrower would have been charged 8.99% or 9.99% per month at H&T.